- Alzheimer's Disease and Minority Communities

 Cost: Free, but advance registration is required.

-Contact: To sign up for this program, click here for a registration form or call the Cincinnai office at 1-800-272-3900.
+Contact: Please continue to check this site for registration information, or call the Cincinnai office at 1-800-272-3900.

 Various programs and services of the Alzheimer's Association are funded in part by the Ohio Department of Aging through the Council on Aging of Southwestern Ohio and the Area Agency on Aging District 7, Inc. All services are provided without regard to race, age, color, religion, sex, disability, national origin, or ancestry.